gemixin/mcp-dice/README.md

 The simulation allows the user to find the average amount of damage dealt by simulating an attack many thousands of times.

+I have included various paramaters to allow for simulating common conditions and special abilities, but this certainly doesn't cover all possibilities within the game.

 ## Parameters

 - The number of dice being rolled initially.